aashvibusa/Stocked/README.md

 # Stocked

-**Voice AI agent that calls local pharmacies to check whether a prescription medication is in stock.**
+**Stocked is a voice AI agent that calls local pharmacies to check whether a prescription medication is in stock. **

 Built with [Pipecat](https://pipecat.ai), [NVIDIA Nemotron](https://huggingface.co/nvidia), [Gradium](https://gradium.ai), [Twilio](https://twilio.com), and [Cekura]([https://cekura.com](https://www.cekura.ai)).

+Stocked was inspired by a family member’s frustrating experience of spending hours calling multiple pharmacies just to find where their prescription was in stock.
+They expressed how much of an extra burden this added to their lives.
+We realized that a lot of people face this stressful hurdle for medication that they need to thrive.
+So we created Stocked to completely automate the pharmacy-checking process.
+Our mission is to eliminate the tedious phone calls so that people can get their essential medications reliably and effortlessly.
 We built this project from scratch specifically for this hackathon.

 ## How it works